Pricing & fees

 Airbnb host fees explained: complete 2026 breakdown

-Airbnb charges hosts 3-16% per booking depending on the fee model.
-Here's how split-fee vs host-only pricing works, what guests actually pay, and how to calculate your real take-home.
+Airbnb charges hosts 3-16% per booking.
+How split-fee vs host-only pricing works, what guests pay, and how to calculate your real take-home payout.

 The two fee models